Gopher2k18/Gopher-backend/README.md

   If all of that succeed you should see to follow text in your terminal

   ```
-  "Server is listening on port 3000
+  Server is listening on port 3000
-  Successfully connected to the database"
+  Successfully connected to the database
   ```
 Also you should see "welcome" message when you open http://localhost:3000